aftabanjum4451/RobertA-Movie-Reviews-Text-Classification/README.md

 # IMDb-Movie-Review-Sentiment-analysis
-This is a mini project, in which i provide the model for sentiment analysis and the dataset I used is IMDb-Movie-Review.
+This is a mini project, in which i designed the ROBERTA model with pytorch for sentiment analysis and the dataset I used is IMDb-Movie-Review.
 The data contain raw text and its sentiment.

 ## Dataset
 (https://www.cs.cornell.edu/people/pabo/movie-review-data/)